Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Methodology

 In recent years, contrastive learning have significantly enhanced the image-text understanding of vision-language models \cite{clip,zhang2023generalization}.
 These methods typically involve constructing batches of images and texts, requiring the model to distinguish between matching and non-matching image-text pairs, which improves its ability to differentiate between semantically similar and dissimilar pairs.

-Our approach leverages the principles of contrastive learning to generate MLLM image-text data.
+Our method leverages the principles of contrastive learning to generate MLLM image-text data.
 Specifically, it focuses on replacing objects within image pairs, encouraging MLLMs to identify similarities and differences in specific regions.
-This methodology aims to enhance the models' capacity to recognize fine-grained differences in images, guided by textual descriptions that highlight detailed distinctions.
+This method aims to enhance models' capacity to recognize fine-grained differences in images, guided by textual descriptions that highlight detailed distinctions.

-The process of generating ``object replacement'' data can be divided into three key parts.
-The first part involves creating similar images and forming image pairs, where the only difference between these pairs is the object replacement (Section \ref{sec:image_pairs_generation}).
-The second part, referred to as the ``\textit{Difference Area Generator}'', extracts bounding box regions that contain object differences between the image pairs (Section \ref{sec:diff_generator}).
-The third part, termed as the ``\textit{Difference Captions Generator}'' (Section \ref{sec:caption_generator}), utilizes MLLMs to generate descriptive text for the areas with object differences and creates question-answer pairs, such as ``What objects have changed in this area?''
+As shown in \Cref{fig:object_replacement_overview}, the process of generating ``object replacement'' data can be divided into \textbf{three key parts}.
+The first part involves creating similar images and forming image pairs, where the only difference between the images in pairs is the objects replaced (\Cref{sec:image_pairs_generation}).
+The second part, named the ``\textit{Difference Area Generator}'', extracts bounding box regions that contain object differences between the images in pairs (\Cref{sec:diff_generator}).
+The third part, termed as the ``\textit{Difference Captions Generator}'' (\Cref{sec:caption_generator}), utilizes an MLLM to generate descriptive text for the areas with object differences and creates question-answer pairs.

-This process incorporates multiple filtering operations, with specific thresholds outlined in Appendix \ref{appendix:filtering_thres}, which we determine through experimental comparisons in Section \ref{sec:ablation_study}.
-Additional experimental details, including model selection and the training process, are also presented in Appendix \ref{appendix:additional_details}.
-For readability, we present several specific data examples in Appendix \ref{appendix_example} and illustrate the general framework in Figure \ref{fig:object_replacement_overview}.
+This process incorporates multiple filtering operations, with specific thresholds outlined in \Cref{appendix:filtering_thres}, which we determine through experimental comparisons in \Cref{sec:ablation_study}.
+Additional experimental details, including model selection and the time consumption, are also presented in \Cref{appendix:additional_details}.
+For readability, we present data examples in \Cref{appendix_example}.

 To enhance reproducibility and reusability, our proposed components and end-to-end construction workflow are implemented as data processing operators and configurable data recipes within Data-Juicer \cite{dj,djsandbox}.